-Sauvignon blanc food pairing is an interesting topic as it is a favourite wine for many people.
+Sauvignon blanc food pairing is an interesting topic, as this wine is a favorite for many people.
 This crisp and herbaceous wine pairs wonderfully with a wide range of dishes, snacks and cheeses.
-This guide will help you to find the best food for your Sauvignon Blanc.
+This guide will help you to find the best food for Sauvignon Blanc.

 Sauvignon Blanc is one of the most popular grape varieties in the world.
-It is made in almost every wine-producing country and there are many different styles available.
-With its characteristic flavours of gooseberry, passionfruit and herbs, it pairs very well with a wide range of dishes.
+Wine of this grape is made in almost every wine-producing country and there are many different styles available.
+With characteristic flavors of gooseberry, passionfruit and herbs, it pairs very well with a wide range of dishes.
 In this guide we will help you find the best food for your bottle of Sauvignon Blanc.

 Sauvignon Blanc, which means “Wild White” in French, is one of the most common white grape varieties.
-It is originally from Bordeaux in France, but today it is planted all over the world.
-There are many different styles and flavours, but it is mostly produced in a crisp light-bodied style with high acidity.
+It is originally from Bordeaux in France, but today Sauvignon Blanc is planted all over the world.
+There are many different styles and flavors, but it is mostly produced in a crisp light-bodied style with high acidity.

-Depending on where it is grown it can express different aromas and the most common ones are gooseberry, grass, citrus, dried herbs, mineral and passion fruit.
+Depending on where it is grown, Sauvignon Blanc can express different aromas.
+The most common are gooseberry, grass, citrus, dried herbs, mineral and passion fruit.
 Some of the most famous wine regions for Sauvignon Blanc wines are Bordeaux and Loire in France, Marlborough in New Zealand and Sonoma in the USA.
-Chile, South Africa, Spain, Australia and Italy are also producing good Sauvignon Blanc wines.
+Chile, South Africa, Spain, Australia and Italy also produce good quality Sauvignon Blanc wines.

 Sauvignon blanc goes well with a wide range of foods.
-When pairing food with Sauvignon Blanc, you need to consider the characteristics of the food and the wine.
+When pairing food with this wine, you need to consider the characteristics of the food and the wine.

 Sauvignon Blanc together with goat cheese is one of the most classic wine and food pairings.
-The herbaceous character of the wine brings out the nutty and herbal flavours of the cheese.
-It is also a great choice of wine to serve together with a cheese platter with different types of cheeses.
-If you want to know more about different types of goat cheeses and their perfect Sauvignon Blanc pairings, you can read about it in our extensive wine and cheese guide.
+The herbaceous character of the wine brings out the nutty and herbal flavors of the cheese.
+Sauvignon Blanc is also a great wine choice to serve together with a cheese platter with different types of cheeses.
+If you want to know more about different types of goat cheese and their perfect Sauvignon Blanc pairings, you can read about it in our extensive wine and cheese guide.

-The crips and light character of Sauvignon Blanc makes it an excellent paring with light fish dishes and seafood.
-A glass of Sauvignon Blanc, especially a French Sancerre, with oysters will taste delicious thanks to the mineral and citrus flavours.
-It matches very well with delicate fish dishes, including salmon with herbs and lemon.
+The crip and light character of Sauvignon Blanc makes it an excellent paring with light fish dishes and seafood.
+A glass of Sauvignon Blanc with oysters will taste delicious thanks to the combination of mineral and citrus flavors.
+It also matches very well with delicate fish dishes, including salmon with herbs and lemon.

-White meat like chicken and turkey also pairs well with Sauvignon Blanc.
-Especially poultry with dried or fresh herbs and lemon favours will pair excellent with a glass of herbaceous Sauvignon Blanc.
-Chicken dishes with tropical fruits like pineapple will taste delicious with a Sauvignon Blanc from New Zeeland.
-The flavours of tropical fruits in the wine match well with sweet and savoury flavours of the food.
+White meats like chicken and turkey also pair well with Sauvignon Blanc.
+Especially poultry with dried or fresh herbs and lemon flavors will pair excellently with a glass of herbaceous Sauvignon Blanc.
+Chicken dishes with tropical fruits like pineapple will taste delicious with a Sauvignon Blanc from New Zealand.
+The aromas of tropical fruit in the wine match well with the sweet and savory flavors of the food.

-Vegetarian food and wine pairing can be a bit tricky, but a bottle of Sauvignon Blanc is often a good choice.
-It matches well with lighter dishes like a raw salad or boiled vegetables.
+Pairing vegetarian food and wine can be tricky, but a bottle of Sauvignon Blanc is often a good choice.
+This wine matches well with lighter dishes like raw salad or boiled vegetables.
 Many raw vegetables taste bitter, which makes them difficult to pair with wine.
 Bitter vegetables include ruccola, kale, broccoli, brussels sprouts, cabbage, asparagus, artichokes and radish.
 A crisp herbaceous white wine like Sauvignon Blanc is a good option with bitter foods.

-Vegetarian food offers a great variety of different flavours, cooking methods and ingredients.
+Vegetarian food offers a great variety of different flavors, cooking methods and ingredients.
 To learn more about the best wine for vegetarian dishes, we recommend our wine guide for vegetarian food.

-Pasta pesto and Sauvignon blanc is a great match as both the food and wine have green flavours and high acidity.
+Pasta pesto and Sauvignon blanc are a great match since both the food and wine have green flavors and high acidity.
 With its high acidity, Sauvignon Blanc also pairs well with pastas with cream, lemon, garlic or vinaigrette.

-Believe it or not, but it is possible to drink Sauvignon Blanc together with some desserts if you choose a fruity.
-The fruitiness in the wine pairs will with tart and tangy fruity desserts, such as lemon pie or passion fruit pavlova.
+Believe it or not, it is possible to drink Sauvignon Blanc together with some desserts.
+The fruitiness in the wine pairs well with tart and tangy fruity desserts, such as lemon pie or passion fruit pavlova.

 Tips!
-Choose Sauvignon Blancs from New Zealand, Australia or California if you want a more fruity style.
+Choose Sauvignon Blancs from New Zealand, Australia, or California, if you want a more fruity style of this wine.

 Sauvignon Blanc is a good wine choice for many different snacks, such as potato chips, nuts and salty crackers.
-This grassy wine pairs especially well with herbaceous snacks such as marinated green olives or basically anything with herbs.
-The wine can also be enjoyed by itself as an aperitif.
+This grassy wine pairs especially well with herbaceous snacks, such as marinated green olives, or basically anything with herbs.
+Sauvignon Blanc can also be enjoyed by itself as an aperitif.